 We have sent you an email so you can reset your password.

 Published 23 February 2021

 While the events of 2020 and beyond have turned all aspects of healthcare on their head, few areas have been more drastically impacted than mental health.
-Fears over personal safety, the psychological impact of national lockdowns and being forced to stay away from loved ones, along with huge lingering uncertainty over job security have conspired to create a new wave of financial and mental wellbeing concerns throughout the population.
+Gill Weatherill looks at how fears over personal safety, the psychological impact of national lockdowns and lingering uncertainty over job security have conspired to create a new wave of financial and mental wellbeing concerns throughout the population.

 There have been calls for caution in defining pandemic-induced anxiety as a mental health issue, including Sean Duggan, Chief Executive of the NHS Confederation’s Mental Health Network, telling the BBC it would be wrong to “medicalise everything” and saying that it is “perfectly normal to feel uneasy and anxious” during this uncertain time.
 However, the reality is that irrespective of the cause or classification of stress and anxiety, its impact is being keenly felt.